Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Yahaira: you mean Minia

-Makkusu: Nope I found you so your My Nia know
+Makkusu: Nope I found you so your My Nia now

 Yahaira: ha ha ha ok